Seirdy/seirdy.one/content/posts/website-best-practices.md

 Browser default stylesheets typically give `<figure>` elements extra margins on the left and right. `<blockquote>` elements have a large indent.
 Combining these two properties gives the final quotation an excessive visual indent, wasting precious vertical screen space.
 When quoted text contains list elements (`<ol>`, `<dl>`, `<ul>`), the indentation alone may fill most of a narrow viewport!

-I chose to remove the margins in `<figure>` elements.
+I chose to remove the margins in `<figure>` elements for quotations.
 If you're reading this page with its own stylesheet enabled, in a CSS&nbsp;3 compliant browser, you might have noticed the blockquotes on it have a minimal indent and a thick gray border on the left rather than a full indent.
 These two adjustments allow blockquotes containing bulleted lists to fit on most narrow viewports, even when wrapped by a `<figure>` element.
-Browsers that do not support CSS&nbsp;3 properties such as "padding-inline-start" will render quoted text using default stylesheets (probably with an indent), which are perfectly usable if a bit inconvenient.
+Browsers that do not support CSS&nbsp;3 properties such as `padding-inline-start` will render quoted text using default stylesheets (probably with an indent), which are perfectly usable if a bit inconvenient.

 Another example: outside the Web, I prefer indenting code with tabs instead of spaces.
 Tab widths are user-configurable, while spaces aren't.
 HTML pre-formatted code blocks, however, are best indented with two spaces.
 Default browser stylesheets typically represent tabs with an excessive indent, which can be annoying on narrow viewports.

-### When indentation helps

-Excessive indentation can make reading difficult for narrow viewports, but preserving some indentation is still useful.

-For now, I've decided to keep the indents on list elements (`<ol>`, `<dl>`, `<ul>`) since I often fill them with links (see this article's [table of contents](#toc) for an example).
-This indentation provides important negative space.
-Readers with hand tremors [depend on this space](https://axesslab.com/hand-tremors/) to scroll without accidentally selecting an interactive element.

-On lists without visible bullets, I dropped the default indentation.
-I had to find other ways to ensure adequate space between links.
-Some examples:

-- The [webmention list](#webmentions) below this article separates links with timestamps and some paragraph spacing.
-- The [homepage posts list](https://seirdy.one/#posts) and the list of related articles at the top of [one of my posts](https://seirdy.one/2022/02/02/floss-security.html) separates links with descriptions

-Once again, deviating from defaults created additional work to remove an accessibility hazard.

 ### Short viewports